apache/beam/learning/prompts/code-explanation/java/02_io_pubsub.md

                  );
 ```

-Finally, the `run` method is called on the pipeline to execute it.
+Finally, the `run` method executes the pipeline.

 ```java
          p.run();
 ```